pratapsdev11/DATA_ACTION/README.md

   - Basic operations related to model selection.
   - Providing a foundation for choosing suitable models for different types of data.

-## Usage

-Feel free to explore the projects and operations included in this repository.
-Whether you are working on a specific project or simply looking to enhance your understanding of a dataset, DATA_ACTION offers a set of tools to facilitate data exploration and preparation.

 ## Dependencies

 The projects in this repository use the following libraries: